Latin Name: Sambucus racemosa

 Height and Spread: 3m x 2m (5 years)

-Fruits: A round single seeded bright red cherry, 0.5 cm in diameter.
-Large clusters of small, bright red, fleshy berries appear in summer bearing 25 seeds per fruit.
+Fruits: A round single-seeded bright red cherry, 0.5 cm in diameter.
+Large clusters of small, bright red, fleshy berries appear in summer.

 SEED TREATMENT / SOWING

-Stratification: Pre-soak seed for 24 hours then stratify in moist sand (10 percent moisture) for 120 days at 5°C.
+Stratification: Pre-soak seed for 24 hours then stratify in moist sand (10 percent moisture) for 90 days at 20C followed by 120 days at 5°C.

 Ideal sowing time: Non-pretreated seed outdoors in late September (will germinate the following spring) or stratified seed in spring.

-Sowing instructions: Sow 2.0 cm deep, 50 seeds/meter; Greenhouse - sow 3 seeds per cell.
+Sowing instructions: Outdoors - Sow 2.0 cm deep, 50 seeds/meter; Greenhouse - sow 3 seeds per cell.

-Red elder is used in Eco-Buffers and wildlife habitat plantings.
+'Guiton' red elder is used in Eco-Buffers and wildlife habitat plantings.
 Its dense roots and rhizomes make it useful for soil stabilization and erosion control on moist sites including streambanks.
 Red elder provides fair to good food and cover for birds plus small and large mammals.
-Humming birds collect nectar from the flowers.
+Hummingbirds collect nectar from the flowers.